Senate Republicans block Venezuela war powers resolution

 Those votes drew a furious response from President Trump, who called for the Republican defectors to lose their seats in Congress.

 By Wednesday, Majority Leader John Thune, R-S.D., was able to flip two of those five Republican votes against the measure.
-The final vote was 51 to 50, with Vice President JD Vance brought in to break a tie.
+The final vote was 51-50, with Vice President Vance brought in to break a tie.

 The resolution was blocked with the support of Sen. Josh Hawley, R-Mo., and Todd Young, R-Ind., two of the five Republicans who had sided earlier with Democrats.
 Speaking to reporters, Hawley said his concerns about U.S. intervention in Venezuela had been alleviated by speaking with Secretary of State Marco Rubio.
 For his part, Young said he changed his mind after receiving assurances from senior national security officials "that there are no American troops in Venezuela."